deephaven/examples/README.md

 ## Installation Instructions

-1. Follow the README instructions on [Deephaven Community Core](https://github.com/deephaven/deephaven-core) for installing the OSS client and all required dependencies.
+1. Follow the README instructions on [Deephaven Community Core](https://github.com/deephaven/deephaven-core) for installing the code studio and all required dependencies.
 2. From the root of your `deephaven-core` clone, run:
    1. `docker build -t deephaven/examples samples`
    2. `docker run --rm -v "$(pwd)/docker/core/data:/data" deephaven/examples download`